woodpecker-ci/woodpecker/docs/docs/30-administration/60-ssl.md

 +     - WOODPECKER_LETS_ENCRYPT_EMAIL=ssl-admin@example.tld
 ```

 Note that Woodpecker uses the hostname from the `WOODPECKER_HOST` environment variable when requesting certificates.
 For example, if `WOODPECKER_HOST=https://foo.com` is set the certificate is requested for `foo.com`.
-To receive emails before certificates expire lets-encrypt requires an email address.
+To receive emails before certificates expire Let's Encrypt requires an email address.
 You can set it with `WOODPECKER_LETS_ENCRYPT_EMAIL=ssl-admin@example.tld`.

-The ssl certificates are stored in `$HOME/.local/share/certmagic` for binary versions of Woodpecker and in `/var/lib/woodpecker` for the Container versions of it.
+The SSL certificates are stored in `$HOME/.local/share/certmagic` for binary versions of Woodpecker and in `/var/lib/woodpecker` for the Container versions of it.
 You can set a custom path by setting `XDG_DATA_HOME` if required.

-> Once enabled you can visit the Woodpecker UI with http and the https address.
-Http will be redirected to https.
+> Once enabled you can visit the Woodpecker UI with http and the HTTPS address.
+HTTP will be redirected to HTTPS.

 ### Certificate Cache